-Take a picture on the last day of school of your child holding a frame, open the picture in Photoshop or Elements.
-(I used Photoshop CS6, but the steps will work on any version.
+Take a picture on the last day of school of your child holding a frame, open the picture in Photoshop or Photoshop Elements.
+(I used Photoshop CS6, but the steps will work on any version just fine.)

 Disclosure: This post may contain affiliate links.
-This means, we may receive a small commission if you choose to purchase something from a link we post.
+This means, we may receive a small commission if you choose to purchase something from a link we post (including links to amazon.com because we are a participant in the Amazon Services LLC Associates Program.)
 Don’t worry, it won’t cost you anything.
-This small percentage just helps us keep the power on and the Diet Coke stocked.
-We appreciate your support!

 Is it possible that the last day of school is just around the corner?
 It doesn’t seem like that long ago that I was running around gathering school supplies with excited kids in tow.
 Now, my kids are anxiously awaiting the arrival of summer vacation and all the fun that comes with it.
 I can’t help but look back at the school year and marvel at how much my kids have grown.